 PSLF mightbe your path to student loan forgiveness.
 But expect an uphill climb.

-The Public Service Loan Forgiveness program – PSLF, for short – provides a path to federal student loan debt forgiveness.
+The Public Service Loan Forgiveness program – PSLF, for short – provides a path to federal student loan forgiveness.
 If you work in a qualified public service profession, the government may forgive a portion of your federal student loans.
 However, the qualification process is long, complicated and (worst of all) not guaranteed.
+This guide will tell you everything you need to know to maximize your chances of securing forgiveness through this highly beneficial program.
+If you qualify, you could get out of student loan debt for less than you originally borrowed.

 Then you must have an income level that qualifies you to enroll specifically in a hardship-based repayment plan.

-You make payments for 10 years – that’s 120 qualified payments.
+You must make payments on that program for 10 years – that’s 120 qualified payments.

 During that time you must maintain employment in the public service sector.